CONSTRUCTION CATALOGUE

 Spatial Requirements

-If your second unit is not in the attic, generally, your unit must have a ceiling height of 2300mm over 75% of the floor area in a living room or space, dining room or space, or kitchen space with a minimum clear height of 2100mm
+If your second unit is not in the attic, generally, the unit must have a ceiling height of 2.3mm over 75% of the floor area in a living room or space, dining room or space, or kitchen space with a minimum clear height of 2.1m

 Verify the ceiling height requirements with your local building code.

-Measure your ceiling to see if it meets this minimum.
-If not, it will be expensive to make this change to register your unit as a legal suite.
+Measure the ceiling to see if it meets this minimum.
+If not, it will be expensive to make the change required to legally register your unit.

-The size of windows you will need for a unit depends on how big your unit is and what type of room you are in.
-Some windows may need to be used as an exit (more on this below!)
+The size of windows you will need for a unit depends on how big the unit is and what type of room you are in.
+Some windows may need to be used as an exit (more on this below.)
 The building code has minimum window sizes for different areas in your unit.
 These are generally:

-If your window is used for exiting you may need larger windows.
+If the window is used for exiting you may need a larger window.
 Window wells are a great way to get extra light into the basement - check out our construction catalogue for more details.

 Verify the window size requirements with your local building code.